READ THIS! A Common drain cleaner that can burn and blind.

 The site was launched in 2012 to help people find safer non toxic cleaners and products that fully disclose their ingredients and contain fewer ingredients that are hazardous to your health or that haven’t been thoroughly tested.
 Products are given a ranking with A being the lowest concern with no known or suspected hazards to health or the environment to F, which is the highest concern with potentially significant hazards to health or the environment.
 This is an excellent site if you want to see what non toxic cleaners and home cleaners rank best, and how the eco friendly cleaning supplies you use rank. *

-Get Recipe / Learn More at EWG
+Learn MORE at EWG